Hello, Awkward Readers, it’s gonna be a long, weird one.

 If I discovered that a charismatic, unethical therapist was for sure luring gender-questioning people into an expensive pyramid scheme via my site without my realizing it, I’d yeet them and their work from my site and my life, so hard, no question.
 If I knowingly let that continue?
 I’d yeet them, and then hold still while you yeeted me.
 I do not think that this is what is happening.
 But when a bunch of trans and non-binary readers write in to say, I don’t like this, I don’t feel safe with this, the first move has to be to limit harm and protect people, which is why I pulled the posts and why there will be no more of them.

 On the other hand, summarily erasing a trans contributor from my site and hanging them out to dry in the midst of a furious doxxing is not my favorite.
 The calls for Rae’s utter cancellation did not seem to be coming from inside Rae’s house.
-That doesn’t mean they aren’t there, and if Rae’s patients, clients, or community members ever come forward with reports of sketchy actions and practices, there would be no reason not to believe them.
+If Rae’s patients, clients, or community members ever come forward with reports of sketchy actions and practices, there would be no reason not to believe them, same as with anyone.
 But if you want someone to confirm absolutely that there is no possible way 18 people could like Rae’s work enough to want to pay for something between therapy and discussing their lives with 3,000 strangers all at once unless they were tricked, you’re going to have to find someone without a Patreon for that.

-I personally thought Rae’s blog posts here were gentle and kind and pretty good for someone who had never done this before, though I definitely take the point about auditing and diversifying links so it didn’t feel like a sales pitch for one particular outlet.
+I personally thought Rae’s blog posts here were gentle and kind and pretty good for someone who had never done this before.
 I didn’t like some of the marketing and sales copy I saw in the wild, at all, and I can absolutely see why people would think it’s ooky.
-The stuff about paying for coaching specifically with debt or gig work needs to be nuked from orbit.
+The boilerplates about paying for coaching specifically with debt or gig work needs to be nuked from orbit.

 But, again, not being legally required to follow specific privacy guidelines doesn’t mean it’s fair to assume that nobody is following any ethical guidelines whatsoever.
 Lots of people pointed to the “I am a therapist but I’m not your therapist” in the Genderf*ck Club language as proof that something sketchy is going on, but one of the legal obligations for coaches who are also licensed therapists (like Rae) is that they must make clear disclaimers that coaching is not therapy.
 If people think those disclaimers are about trying to exploit loopholes, like, fuck it, if I were your therapist, this would be secret, but I’m not, so let’s do skywriting, I don’t know what to say.
 Definitely don’t hire someone you think would do that to be your life coach, or your anything.